 The Eight20 alliance is the largest alliance in the water sector.
-The partners involved are Thames Water and two design and build joing ventures made up of Costain, Atkins, Black & Veatch (CABV); and Skanksa, MWH and Balfour Beatty (SMB).
+The partners involved are Thames Water and two design and build joining ventures made up of Costain, Atkins, Black & Veatch (CABV); and Skanska, MWH and Balfour Beatty (SMB).
 The alliance has been carrying out £1.75billion of capital investment work between 2015 and 2020.

 The rescue drill was a surprise ‘communications failure’.
 Whilst working down in the sewer the entry team were instructed not to respond to radio communications from the topman, and at a regular gas check and having received no response from the entry team, the topman immediately began shouting down the ladder to the entry team, who again did not respond.
 After about a minute the topman had informed the Confined Space Manager and within approximately three minutes the rescue teams were mobilised and entered the sewer under full BA to investigate, concluding the exercise.
 To keep the drill as realistic as possible, site teams were not briefed prior as a test of their response to an emergency situation.

 The Site Agent commended the efficiency of the drill, stating that the contractors produced, under considerable pressure, a sequence of responses that were exactly in line with the management team’s expectations for the correct course of action.